 You’re in a dispute, shareholder agreement or tax planning situation? → A CBV is the right choice.
 You need a formal, independent, defensible report.

-You’re preparing an actual sale of your business? → A business broker based in Montreal, with a CPA on the team.
+You’re preparing an actual sale of your business? → A business broker, with a CPA on the team.
 The broker runs the process and the market valuation, often under a model paid 100% at closing.
 The CPA prepares the numbers, supports due diligence and advises on tax structure.

 You just want to know the value without selling right away? → A CBV or a specialized CPA can give you a first frame.
 But keep in mind that this number is an estimate on paper — not a market price.